Doxology Doctrine: Praise God from Whom All Blessings Flow

 The Blessing of Salvation

 Praise God from Whom All Blessings Flow.
 This statement identifies the praise-receiving God as the source of all blessings, which makes him worthy of commendation and approval.
 As the first line of the Doxology progresses, it formulates a line of thanks to God for his character and works.
 The worshiper commends God for the blessings (works) but also for being generous enough to share his infinite resources with his people (character).
 Such a statement within line one of the Doxology teaches the hearers a lesson consistent with Holy Scripture by echoing James, who writes, “Every good thing given and every gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow” (James 1:17).
 In the immediate context, James teaches that regeneration is a blessing from God (v.
 18).
-Here, James shows the Church that one of the primary blessings flowing from God is salvation, so when we sing “Praise God from Whom All Blessing Flow,” we understand that one of those blessings is salvation given to the elect “Of his own will” (James 1:18; cf. Ephesians 1:11).
+Here, James shows the Church that one of the primary blessings flowing from God is salvation, so when we sing “Praise God from Whom All Blessings Flow,” we understand that one of those blessings is salvation given to the elect “Of his own will” (James 1:18; cf. Ephesians 1:11).

 The Blessing of Sustenance